NREL/EnergyPlus/design/FY2017/MultipleAirloopsInOneZone.md

 ### Modified Object: WindowProperty:AirflowControl ###

-*New Field: Return Air Node Name*
+*New Field: Airflow Return Air Node Name*

 Name of the return air node for this airflow window if the Airflow Destination is ReturnAir.
-If left blank, defaults to the first return air node for this zone.
+If left blank, defaults to the first return air node for the zone of the window surface.

 ### Outputs Description ##